Serejka21/ScrapeMcMenu/README.md

 ```http
   GET /{product_name}/{product_field}/
 ```
-Provide product_name on ukrainian (The site is scraped on Ukrainian localization).
+Provide product_name on ukrainian (The site data is scraped on Ukrainian localization).

 It will return all entries in data collection from data.json.
 However, product_field should be provided on eng